angelxmoreno/map-my-friends/README.md

 Google Maps APIs: to map my friends

-A no-oauth JS proxy to authenticate users
+Oauth.io as sa no-oauth JS proxy to authenticate users

 Bower: package manager for web libraries

+## Gotchas
+1. Originally I wanted to use Bower as a package manager but quickly realized not all libs are on Bower.
+For example, the Google Maps API.
+I decided to use CDNs when ever possible.

+## Topics of interest
+1. Google Maps
+1. Firebase
+1. Foursquare
+1. Bootstrap
+1. Oauth.io
+1. SammyJS

 ## License